yingkui2003/TopoProfile/README.md

+# How to download and use TopoProfiles in ArcGIS Pro
+The github site includes an ArcGIS Pro toolbox (atbx) file and a python folder, including four python source code files associated with these tools.
+The user can click "Code" (green color) on the right side of the github page and choose Download Zip.

+A zip file of the whole github folder will be downloaded to the local computer.
+Unzip this file will create a TopoProfiles-main folder with all folders and files.
+The user can use the toolbox in ArcGIS Pro, check the source codes, and continue improving this toolbox.
+Note that the source code file has not been imported to each tool in the current version, so that the toolbox cannot be run only with the atbx file.

 # TopoProfiles
 An ArcGIS toolbox to delineate streamlines, generate cross-valley topographic profiles, derive profile integral and a range of other metrics for both one-sided and two-sided profiles.
 This toolbox includes four tools to: 1) delineate streamlines or valley bottom lines; 2) generate cross sections along the streamlines based on user-specified spacing and width of the cross sections; 3) derive PIs and other related metrics for specified cross sections; and 4) derive the PI and other metrics related to longitudinal profiles.
 All these tools are written with Python in ArcGIS Pro and can be used for both one-sided and two-sided topographic profiles.